Formation of Light-Emitting Defects in Ag-based Memristors: Electroluminescence of the device

 Figure~\ref{fig:EL}b shows the simultaneously recorded EL counts detected using the avalanche photodiode.
-The device emits bursts of light exclusively during periods of current fluctuation \mbox{---} when the filament and its components are unstable.
+The device emits bursts of light exclusively during periods of current fluctuation – when the filament and its components are unstable.
 When the current is at compliance, the applied voltage is almost entirely dropped at the protection resistance $R$ and EL disappears.
 This was systematically measured on all of the tested devices (12 memristive gaps).
 This observation aligns with previous studies on similar memristor architectures, where EL was linked to luminescent trapping sites, such as oxygen vacancies or silver aggregates, formed in the switching layer during filament growth~\cite{Cheng2022,Hamdad2023,Malchow2024}.
-The light emission is restricted to the gap region, as shown in Fig.~\ref{fig:EL}c, which overlays a CCD image (integrated over the entire sequence) with a bright-field transmission image of the sample.
-It is this type of EL dynamics that motivated us to investigate the early-stage formation of light-emitting defects within the dielectric matrix.
-Our measurement principle relies on detecting the photoluminescence (PL) of active species generated and diffusing in the gap during the activation sequence, anticipating the onset of switching \mbox{---} that is, before any current flows through the device.
+The light emission is restricted to the gap region, as shown in Figure~\ref{fig:EL}c, which overlays a CCD image (integrated over the entire sequence) with a bright-field transmission image of the sample.
+It is the type of EL dynamics displayed in Figure~\ref{fig:EL}b that motivated us to investigate the early-stage formation of light-emitting defects within the dielectric matrix.

+Our measurement principle relies on detecting the photoluminescence (PL) of optically active species generated and diffusing in the gap during the forming sequence, anticipating the onset of switching – that is, before any current flows through the device.